Confusion about Cardio

 Don't try to come around the catch 22 by doing HIIT every day.
 First of all you'll tax your central nervous system too much.
 Secondly, you won't be able to keep the intensity needed to qualify as a HIIT.
 If you want to do extra cardio for general energy expenditure, make sure you're doing it for the right reason...
 As in your diet is on point and you're working hard in the gym building muscle.

 If you should do cardio or not: I like to check your strength.
-Someone who's strong compared to 'average' will most likely be able to handle more cardio without turning into a thin asparagus than someone who is a bit on the weak side.
+Someone who's strong compared to 'average' will most likely be able to handle more Cardio training without turning into a thin asparagus than someone who is a bit on the weak side.

 You should be cautious of course when comparing yourself to others, but DENSE MUSCLE usually comes from being able to lift a lot for more reps than 5....